Tuesday, May 21, 2013

 The United States is capable of doing 3 things with any action.
 It can promote, permit, or prohibit.
 Generally, actions that are beneficial to the welfare of people are promoted.
 Actions that are not beneficial, or would violate an individual right if prohibited are permitted.
 Actions that damage the welfare of society are prohibited, unless such prohibition violates a fundamental right found in the Constitution.

 Currently, heterosexual sex is promoted through marriage and homosexual sex is permitted.
-Yup, you heard me--permitted.
+I want to reiterate that--permitted.
 Both groups can have sex whenever and wherever (read privately) they want.
 Both can get married.
 Only heterosexual couples receive benefits from the government for doing so.
 The difference between their wedding ceremony (in most states) is that they are given a piece of paper entitling them to various benefits.

 The benefits are given to promote longevity of relations that may create children.
 The government promotes heterosexual marriage because those marriages often lead to children, and children are better raised in households where a mother and father are present.
 There is a much lower risk of growing up in poverty, being exposed to abusive relationships, committing suicide, and depression.
 Children are only a result of sexual relations between a man and woman.
 To encourage longevity in the sexual relationship of a man and woman, the state offers benefits associated with taxes, transfer of assets in life and death, and several other minor benefits.
 The same characteristics are not associated with homosexual sex, so they are not--and should not be--promoted by the government.